 It had been noted that there was paucity of mesothelial cells in tuberculous pleural effusion and presence of mesothelial cells could be the exclusion criteria for tuberculosis.
-Study done by AI Spriggs and co-worker explained that the absence of mesothelial cells suggested towards tubercular pleural effusion.
-Another study also supported the fact that the absence of mesothelial cells is secondary to extensive chronic inflammation.
-In both conditions, pleural layer prevents the exfoliation of mesothelial cells into the pleural space.
+Study done by AI spriggs and co-worker explained that absence of mesothelial cells suggested diagnosis towards tubercular pleural effusion.
+Another study also supported the fact that absence of mesothelial cells is secondary to extensive chronic inflammation.
+In both condition pleural layers prevents the exfoliation of mesothelial cells into the pleural space.
 Presence of numerous mesothelial cells could be possible in acute phase of inflammatory process.
-Multiple studies supported that the absence or paucity of mesothelial cells favoured tuberculous pleural effusion.[Table 3]Presence of mesothelial cell exfoliation was noted and graded as absent, occasional and marked.
-When only scattered mesothelial cells present, it was graded as 'occasional' and as 'marked' when numerous, in small groups, clusters or reactive forms of mesothelial cells were observed.
-Study done by S Hurwitz and colleagues found that among 85 cases, majority of patients 83.5% showed absence of mesothelial cells, 15.3% had minimal exfoliation of mesothelial cells and 1.2% had marked exfoliation of mesothelial cells.
-We found that in our study,03 cases (4.6%) had numerous mesothelial cells whose HIV status were not known, 11 cases (17.1%) had occasional exfoliation of mesothelial cells and 50 cases (78.1%) had absence of mesothelial cells.
+Multiple studies supported the absence or paucity of mesothelial cells favours tuberculous pleural effusion.[Table 3]Presence of mesothelial cell exfoliation was noted and graded as absent, occasional and marked.
+When only scattered mesothelial cells present, it was graded as occasional or as 'marked' when numerous, small groups, cluster or reactive forms of mesothelial cells were observed.
+Study done by S Hurwitz and colleagues found that among 85 cases, majority of patients 83.5% shows absent of mesothelial cells, 15.3% have minimal exfoliation of mesothelial cells, (1.2%) has marked exfoliation of mesothelial cells.
+We found 3 cases (4.6%) had numerous mesothelial cells whose HIV status were not known, remaining 11 cases (17.1%) in which exfoliation of mesothelial cells were occasional and 50 cases (78.1%) had absence of mesothelial cells exfoliation.
+Difference between tuberculous and non tuberculous pleura is also noted.
+Tuberculous pleura lacks mesothelial layer while non tuberculous pleura showmesothelial cell proliferation, which is histologically not seen in tuberculosis.

-There lies a difference between tuberculous and non-tuberculouspleura.
-Tuberculous pleura lacks mesothelial layer while non tuberculous pleura showmesothelial cell proliferation which is histologically not seen in tuberculosis.
 Most probably the tuberculous process involves the whole pleural surface area.
 It had been concluded that the presence of numerous mesothelial cells almost excludes a diagnosis of tuberculosis.
-In the present study, 61 patients (95.3%) had absent or occasional presence of mesothelial cells in the pleural effusion.
-Study conducted by Spriggs et al described the same as they did not found any case among 65 cases which showed increase in number of mesothelial cells more than 2.5 per 1,000 WBCs.
-In current study, we noted that only 03 cases among 64 cases had numerous mesothelial cells however these patient's HIV status was not known.
-It correlated well with the study done by other groups.
-Another possibility of excess mesothelial cells in pleural fluid is acute phase inflammatory process.
-It was also supported by the study that in serial thoracocentesis, there were increased number of mesothelial cells but their HIV status was unknown.
-Another study depicted that there were increased number of mesothelial cells in HIV infected patient who had TB related pleural effusion.
+In the present study,61 patients had absent or occasional presence of mesothelial cells in the pleural effusion.
+Study conducted by Spriggs et al described the same as they did not find any case among 65 cases which shows increase in number of mesothelial cells more than 2.5 per 1,000 WBCs.
+In current study, we noted that only 3 cases among 64 cases had numerous mesothelial cells and among these patient's HIV status was not known.
+It correlated well with the study done by othergroups.
+One possibility could be that because of acute phase of inflammatory process which is not so extensive where mesothelial cells are present in pleural fluid.
+It is also supported by the study that in serial thoracocentesis, there is increased number of mesothelial cell but their HIV status was unknown.
+There is an increased number of mesothelial cell in HIV infected patient who had TB related pleural effusion.

 Acid fast bacilli stain in pleural fluid is rarely diagnostic and positive only in less than 10% of cases.
-We found 04 AFB positive cases (6.25%) among our study group.
-Newer tests like PCR and nucleic acid amplification test which has high efficacy in diagnosing tuberculous pleural effusion can be used.
+We found four AFB positive cases (6.25%) among the study group.
+Newer tests like PCR and nucleic acid amplification test which has high efficacy in diagnosing tuberculous pleural effusion could be used.

-In our study, we foundthat most of the patients had protein value more than 3 g/dl while among them 36 patients (56.3%) had protein level more than 5gm/dl.
+In our study, we foundthat most of the patients had protein value more than 3 g/dl while among them 56.3% had protein level more than 5gm/dl.
 It correlated well with the study conducted by Porcel JM et al.

-In our study, the glucose level of tuberculous pleural fluid ranges from 6.5 to 229 mg/dl.23 patients (36%)had low glucose concentration (<60 mg/dl)and rest had glucose level of >60 mg/dl.Study conducted byPorcel JM and colleagues also showed elevated glucose concentration in 25% of cases.
+In our study, the glucose level of tuberculous pleural fluid ranges from 6.5 to 229 mg/dl.In 23 patients (36%) low glucose concentration (<60 mg/dl) was noted and rest had glucose level of >60 mg/dl.Study conducted byPorcel JM and colleaguesshows elevated glucose concentration in 25% of cases.